M1st3r-G/BeanBattle/README.md

   - Implement More Actions
     - Evil/Help as Healing or De-Buff
     - Hide/Cover
+  - Optimisation
+    - MovementState only on Cell Change
   - Better Hover Zone/ Indicator
   - Balancing
     - First team Has lower Time Overflow?